petechatchawan/ts-webcam/packages/ts-webcam/README.md

 #### Notes:

-- `currentPermission` in state stores the current permission status for both camera and microphone
+- The `permissionStates` property in state stores the current permission status for both camera and microphone
-- `getCurrentPermissions()` retrieves current permission status
+- `getPermissionStates()` retrieves current permission status
 - `needsPermissionRequest()` checks if permissions need to be requested
 - `hasPermissionDenied()` checks if permissions were denied
 - Permission states have 3 types: